wlugmayr/chimerax-starmap/README.md

 # Current State

-This repository provides currently only the submmission templates for the review and test.
+This repository provides currently only the submission templates for the review and test.

 The source code will be provided here soon and the plugin will be available over the **ChimeraX Toolshed** in the future.